DoraemonYu/DoraemonYu.github.io/docs/repositorys.md

 <div class="col-md-12" markdown="1">
-## Repositorys I am concerned about
+## repositories I am concerned about
-*These repositorys are that I am using, paying close attention or make contributions to.*
+*These repositories are that I am using, paying close attention or make contributions to.*

 <div class="mini-section">
 	<div class="features">